ifo/old-redlua.com/posts/2015-01-19-url-shortening-in-haskell-with-scotty-and-lucid.markdown

   -- hs-source-dirs:
   default-language:    Haskell2010
 ```
-The important part of the cabal file is the `build-depends` line.
+The most important part of the cabal file is the `build-depends` line.

 # Let's Make Things Even Better

 So our url shortener has some problems.

-1. Our 'short urls' are just integers
+1. Our "short urls" are just integers
-2. We don't exactly have real persistence
+2. We don't have real persistence
 3. Our links page doesn't actually include html links (\<a\> tags)
 4. We have to type in the url including the "http://", instead of just "duckduckgo.com"
 5. We don't handle shortened url conflicts